Calligraphy

-Calligraphy (from Ancient Greek καλλιγραφία 'beautiful writing') is a visual art related to writing.
-It involves the design and execution of lettering with a pen, ink brush, or other writing instruments.
-Contemporary calligraphic practice is often defined as "the art of giving form to signs in an expressive, harmonious, and skillful manner".
+Calligraphy (from Ancient Greek καλλιγραφία 'beautiful writing') is fine handwriting as a visual art.
+It involves the design and execution of lettering or characters using a pen, ink brush, or other writing instruments.

-In East Asia and the Islamic world, where written scripts allow for greater interesting flexibility, calligraphy is considered a highly respected art form.
-Its visual form is often influenced by the meaning of the text or the individual words.

-Modern Western calligraphy encompasses a wide range of styles, from functional inscriptions and designs, to fine-art pieces where the legibility of letters varies.
 Classical calligraphy differs from type design and non-classical hand-lettering, though some calligraphers may practice both.

+In East Asia and the Islamic world, calligraphy is a prominent element in art.
+Its visual form is often influenced by the meaning of the text as a whole or the individual words.

-Western calligraphy continues to flourish in the forms of wedding invitations and event invitations, font design and typography, original hand-lettered logo design, religious art, announcements, graphic design and commissioned calligraphic art, cut stone inscriptions, and memorial documents.
-It is also used for props, moving images for film and television, testimonials, birth and death certificates, maps, and other written works.
+Modern Western calligraphy is mainly used in formal settings, including wedding invitations and announcements, as well as in type and computer font design, letter cutting, hand-lettered logo design, religious art, graphic design, commissioned calligraphic art, carved stone inscriptions, and memorial documents.
+It is also used for testimonials, birth and death certificates, maps, and other written works.

+Modern Western calligraphy incorporates a wide range of styles, from functional inscriptions and designs to fine art pieces, where the legibility of letters varies.

+Contemporary calligraphy has been defined as "the art of giving form to signs in an expressive, harmonious, and skillful manner".